lethang7794/aws-sa-associate-saac03/0000-notes/2200-NOSQL_DATABASES_DYNAMODB.md

 ![Alt text](<images/Screenshot from 2023-10-15 18-05-50.png>)
 DynamoDB [Secondary Indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html): Alternative views on table data

-> In DynamoDB, what is attribute projection?
+> [!NOTE] In DynamoDB, what is attribute projection?
 >
 > When you create an index:
 >